souhaib100/Store-Arduino-data-to-PC-using-Processing/README.md

 # Android-with-TMP36-and-Processing
-Comunicate arduino with Processing via Serial, to processe large date or simply to store them.
+Comunicate arduino with Processing via Serial, to processe large date or simply to store them.<br>
+<a href="https://www.tinkercad.com/things/ix5sUfdrgG7">Tinkercad link</a>.
+If you want to simulate the arduino part.

 # How it work
 <ul>